hallowf/PCSX2_Configs_Manager/README.md

 ```
 [PLAY]
-game=Jak1 <= game name must match the iso's name EX: Jak.iso  = Jak
+game=Jak1 <= game name must match the iso's name EX: Jak.iso  = Jak, can also be multiple values see ignore at the end

 [CONFIG]
 BASE_DIR=R:\Emulators\PCSX\PCSX-DEV <= location of your pcsx installation

 USER_GAMES=R:\Emulators\PCSX\Games <= location of folder with isos

 SHARED_DIR=R:\Emulators\PCSX\Shared <= location of shared dir (Contains your bios and plugins you can just copy them over)

 USER_CONFIGS=R:\Emulators\PCSX\Configs <= Location of game presets (Place to save game configurations)

 SHARE_MEMCARDS=y <= if you want to share memcards

 SHARED_MEMCARDS_FOLDER=C:\users\user\Documents\pcsx2\memcards <= location of memcards folder

 CURRENT_BIOS_NAME=something.bin <= bios name *for replacing value in ui.ini

 [MANAGER]
 interface=n <= Enables/Disables pcsx2 GUI

 continue=y <= For managing game if y it will autocontinue if no will always stop after first cmd ran

 overwrite=y <= If y, when copying files overwrite them else copy missing ones

 replace_mem=y <= It will replace MemoryCards=*MEMCARDS* with your shared memcards folder if n it will replace *MEMCARDS* with memcards (Default location)

 symlink=n <= Instead of replacing memorycards path this creates a symbolic link with your shared folder *(It's a shortcut basically)*

 symlink_overwrite=n <= If set to y it will delete memcards (located at the new game config path) before trying to create a symlink

+custom_inis=y <= Only for multiple game configuration, Use independent inis for each game

+custom_inis_folder=R:\Emulators\PCSX\Custom_Inis <= Folder containing custom inis (*Inside it put a folder with the game's name and the inis folder inside*)

 ignore=bios <= folders to ignore
        memcards <= indentation is important just press "tab" or "space" until they line up
 ```

+## Features

+1. Easy automatic configuration for games
+2. Multiple game automatic configuration
+ * Supports custom inis per game
+3. Individual game management
+  * If you prefer to manually configure each game
+4. Completely independent
+ * Before this used to depend on scripts now it's just a single executable and a configuration file

 ## Usage

 First donwload the [exe](https://github.com/hallowf/PCSX2_Configs_Manager/releases) place it near your pcsx desired configs location and make a file named manager.ini you can name it whatever you want copy the contents from [Configuration](#configuration) replacing everything with your own values:

+### Basic usage

 To configure a game
 1. Run pcsx2 from it's installed location